Yoga Classes, Events & Retreats in Hampshire, Online & Beyond.

 The important one is 'ōṃ śānti' (aum shantea) - We say this at the end of every practice, it's a wishing of peace from me to you.
 It's a wonderful way to end our practice together, allowing the ripple effect to begin.

-It is traditional in my teaching lineage to complete a class with a sanskrit mantra; this is purely for you to enjoy.
+It is traditional in my teaching lineage to complete a class with a sanskrit mantra; I hope with time you come to know them and enjoy them as much as I do.

 The important one is 'ōṃ śānti' (aum shantea) - We say this at the end of every practice, it's a wishing of peace from me to you.
 It's a wonderful way to end our practice together, allowing the ripple effect to begin.

-It is traditional in my teaching lineage to complete a class with a sanskrit mantra; this is purely for you to enjoy.
+It is traditional in my teaching lineage to complete a class with a sanskrit mantra; I hope with time you come to know them and enjoy them as much as I do.